Sharath-Chandra-Reddy-Gouni/InfiniteDraws-Creations/README.txt

 This is done in order to show the privacy policy on the output website.
 Finally, we modify the index.cshtml file.
 Following that, we added a new item to the views/HelloWorld folder, where it was given the name welcome.cshtml.

-TASK 4: Add a Model
-2024-02-20 (Tuesday) (1630)
+TASK 4: Add a Model  Sharath, Parvinder, Shreyas 2024-02-20 (Tuesday) (1630)

 During this task, we added a class to the models folder that was called Drawer.cs.